Ouarzazate: Etymology

 Its name comes from a Berber phrase meaning "without noise" or "without confusion".

 History

 For a long time, Ouarzazate was a small crossing point for African traders on their way to northern Morocco and Europe.
 In the 16th century, Sheikh Abu al-'Abaas Ahmed bin Abdellah al-Wizkiti al-Warzazi, emir of the qasba of Ouarzazate and father of Lalla Masuda, helped establish Saadi control over the Sous-Dra'a region.

+Ouarzazate was home to a thriving Jewish community.
+In 1954, about 170 Jews lived in the Mellah.
+The "Old Synagogue", a synagogue said to be nearly 300 years old, is located in Ouarzazate.
+There is also a Jewish cemetery, which is no longer in use.

-During the French period, Ouarzazate expanded considerably as a garrison town, administrative centre and customs post.
+During the French period, Ouarzazate expanded considerably as a garrison town, administrative centre and customs post and a church (Eglise Saint Therese) was built in 1931.
 It is home to the Kasbah Taourirt, which was the kasbah of the former caïd and later owned by T'hami El Glaoui.
 The Krupp field gun which secured Glaoui power is displayed outside the kasbah today.

-The area is also known for its Ouazguita carpets with geometric designs of red-orange on black background.